 - Solasta: Crown of the Magister

 Sequel to 2014’s Wasteland 2, this series has been quietly competing with the likes of Fallout in terms of offering a post-apocalyptic RPG experience.
-Where-as Bethesda’s series went down the first-person root, Wasteland has stuck with the original Fallout game’s premise, and design their tactical battles to have more in common with XCOM.
+Where-as Bethesda’s series went down the first-person root, Wasteland has stuck with the original Fallout game’s premise, with tactical battles That have more in common with XCOM.
 Wasteland 3 is bigger and better than the previous game, although not without some technical wiggles that still need ironing out.

 From its clever writing, interesting setting, and dedication to making sure you feel every consequence of all of your choices, it’ll be difficult to find a more roundly satisfying role-playing experience this year.
-Definitely one for those looking to scratch that XCOM or Fallout itch, and a game that manages to offer the best of both those worlds.
+Definitely one for those looking to scratch that XCOM or Fallout itch, and an apocalypse game that manages to offer the best of both those worlds.
 Check out our Wasteland 3 review for more thoughts.

 Fighting against an evil, all-powerful, dimension-hopping empire might sound like a losing battle, but it’s one you’ll enjoy losing over and over again in this roguelike/trpg mash-up that sees you doing just that.
 As you lose the fight for one reality, you simply hop on to the next one to continue the fight there – keeping the experience & gear you’ve earned so far.